cl4cnam/funcSug/README.md

 The file ```parserPy.js``` has been generated online from the file ```funcSugPy.peggyjs``` on the site https://peggyjs.org/online.html with "parser variable" set to "pegPy".

-For now, this implementation consists just in a quick and dirty interpreter but it works enough to be appreciated.
+For now, this implementation consists just in a quick and dirty (and very slow) interpreter but it works enough to be appreciated.

 Work in progress.